kellentan/kellentan.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming first year Electrical and Computer Engineering PhD student at Princeton University.
-My research focus is broadly in machine learning and deep learning applications, particularly with applications towards computational neuroscience, and healthcare at large.
+I am a first year Electrical and Computer Engineering (ECE) PhD student at Princeton University.
+My research interests are broadly in machine learning theory and applications.

-Previously, I received my B.S. in Electrical Engineering from UCLA, where I researched applications of machine learning and deep learning models on CT neurovascular perfusion.
-The objective was to obtain more accurate predictions to better advise preventive surgical treatments for acute stroke patients.
-My work at UCLA was supervised by Prof. Fabien Scalzo (now of Pepperdine University).
+Previously, I received my B.S. in Electrical Engineering from the University of California, Los Angeles (UCLA).
+Under the guidance of Prof. Fabien Scalzo, I worked on machine learning applications for CT stroke perfusion treatment.
+I also completed an internship at PerfuseAI to extend my research findings to the healthcare industry.

 <!-- In my free time, I enjoy playing strategy board and video games.
 I also enjoy watching television (animated cartoons and airplane documentaries), furthering my cooking skills, trying out new foods, and spending time with good friends.
 Recently I have gotten into card artistry and learning magic tricks.
 -->

 Feel free to reach out if you are interested in my research or for a potential collaboration.

 <!-- For a glimpse of my budding traveling adventures, check out my travelerspoint map below!